gharrma/cornell-dining-descriptions/README.txt

 - Edit the relevant files in the locations directory.
 Each location has its own file, formatted with three sections ('what', 'description', and 'menu') separated with two blank lines.
 - If a new location needs to be added, add it to the locations.txt file and run the make_files.bash script.
 - When done, run the make.bash script to update the final.json file.
+- Or... just ask me to update it!
+You can email me (Matthew Gharrity) at my cornell email address: mjg355